 The West Chester University Poetry Conference (WCUPC) is the nation's premier all-poetry writing conference.
 WCUPC is unique because it offers workshops in traditional poetic craft, and provides a national forum to discuss major trends in contemporary poetry.
 As critic Carlin Romano noted, it is "the nation's most intellectually rigorous conference for poets."
 (Philadelphia Inquirer).
-The next conference is scheduled for June 7 - 10, 2017.
+The conference is June 7 - 10, 2017.

 The Poetry Center administers the following awards and activities:

 The West Chester University Poetry Center offers an active, interesting, and diverse slate of activities.
 We invite you to join us and discover the joys of poetry.

 The West Chester University Poetry Center was created in 2000 to further the study and appreciation of poetry.
 The goals of the Poetry Center are to:

 The West Chester University Poetry Center Advisory Board supports the overall objectives of the West Chester University Poetry Center, including the Iris N. Spencer Poetry Awards, through promotional and fund raising activities.

 Board members are identified and recommended by the members of the WCU Poetry Center Advisory Board and the Program Director of the Poetry Center in consultation with the West Chester University Advancement Office.
 All appointments to the Board are approved and made by the President of West Chester University.
 The Board is composed of members/advocates of the arts community, University alumni, and local and national business and civic leaders.

 Current Board Members: